 A subwoofer simply means a speaker that produces bass and lower frequencies sounds.
 It reproduces LFE (lower frequency effect) and provides the necessary bass effect for movies and music.
-One of the most essential components of a home theatre is its subwoofers.
+Subwoofers are one of the most important parts of a home theater system.

 Subwoofers For Home Stereo

-Powered subwoofers work with a low-signal signal that is amplified by the speaker amplifier, power supply, and crossover.
-These subwoofers are the most popular and can be connected to receivers using an RCA input jack.
+Powered subwoofers work by amplifying a low-signal signal using the speaker amplifier, power source, and crossover.
+Most people use these subwoofers, which can be hooked up to speakers via an RCA input jack.

 Passive subwoofers (non-powered), are simply subwoofer speakers that are placed inside the bass enclosure.
 They can be wired directly to the speaker terminals, or a passive crossover.
 These subs are rarer.

 Subwoofers work by being placed inside an enclosure that is designed for them.
 They produce deep bass when listening to music with low-end sounds.